Canadian Red Cross: Health Equipment Loan Program (HELP)

 This program provides health equipment to individuals dealing with illness or injury, enabling them to return home from the hospital sooner or live more independently.
 The program operates in British Columbia, Alberta, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador, and the Yukon Territory.
 The types of assistive equipment that can be provided include: wheelchairs, walkers, bath seats and benches, commodes and toilet seats, crutches and canes, bed handles, and other durable medical equipment.
 The program is funded through financial donations as well as through the donation of used medical equipment, diverting it from the landfill, and it carried out with the support of volunteers and the health authorities.

 Home care services

 The Canadian Red Cross offers personal support and homemaking services to support the independent living of seniors and those recovering from illness or injury.
 These services include: personal care, home management, and respite and companion care.
-Home care services are available in Nova Scotia, New Brunswick, and Ontario.
+Home care services are available in Nova Scotia, and Ontario.